luc-demeyer/noviat-apps/account_pain/README.rst

 - Support for customer invoices as well as supplier credit notes.
 - Invoices with the 'Supplier Direct Debit' flag set will be excluded from the 'Select Invoices to Pay' filter
+- The 'Supplier Invoice Number' field is automatically copied to the Communication (for type 'Free Communication') so that the Supplier Invoicing Number will be used by default as the payment communication when sending Payment Orders to the bank.

 Features targeted for the Belgian market (cf. febelfin guidelines):